midnightmake/course-encoder/README.md

 Only values between `0` and `63` are accepted.

 In addition to the course itself, each page is rendered with a footer containing the page number, the total number of pages, the value encoded, and the intended travel direction.

+For more details on constructing the courses and printing with the proper margins, see the [guide](https://www.midnightmake.com/pages/barcode-courses) on generating barcode courses.